► McLaren Elva channels Senna DNA

 ► Just 399 to be made, £1.4 million each

-As you’d expect from its superhero looks and Ultimate Series tag, Woking’s Ferrari SP1 rival is going to be pretty exclusive cars: just 399 will be made and a list price of £1,425,000 means the Elva sits very much at the top of the range.
+As you’d expect from its superhero looks and Ultimate Series tag, Woking’s Ferrari SP1 rival is going to be pretty exclusive: just 399 will be made with a list price of £1,425,000.

 'McLaren continues to push the boundaries of supercar and hypercar development in pursuit of outstanding and unparalleled driving experiences for our customers and the McLaren Elva epitomises that pioneering spirit,' said McLaren CEO Mike Flewitt.
 Well, he would, wouldn't he?
 'It’s fitting that the new McLaren Ultimate Series roadster – a uniquely modern car that delivers the ultimate connection between driver, car and the elements and with that new heights of driving pleasure on road or track – acknowledges our rich heritage with the Elva name.'